heyhen/starter-hugo-research-group/content/home/welcome.md

 ---
 <br>

-The **Research Group** focuses on genomics and precision medicine for epilepsy and other (ion channel) diseases.
+Our **Research Group** focuses on genomics and precision medicine for epilepsy and other (ion channel) diseases.